ARM-software/CMSIS-Stream/Examples/example3/README.md

 ## CMSIS-DSP FFT

-The FFT node cannot be created using a `Dsp` node in Python because FFT is requiring specific initializations.
+The FFT node cannot be created using a `Unary` node in Python because FFT is requiring specific initializations.
 So, a Python class and C++ class must be created.
 They are provided by default in the ffamework butg let's look at how they are implemented:

 ```python
 class CFFT(GenericNode):